chihina/lego-mindstorms-ev3-micropython/README.md

 # lego-mindstorms-ev3-micropython
-This repository include a micropython script for LEGO MINDSTORMS EV3
+This repository include a micropython script for "LEGO MINDSTORMS EV3"